AngeloDotNet/NET6CustomLibrary/README.md

 [![NuGet](https://img.shields.io/nuget/dt/NET6CustomLibrary.svg?style=for-the-badge)](https://www.nuget.org/packages/NET6CustomLibrary)
 [![GitHub license](https://img.shields.io/github/license/AngeloDotNet/NET6CustomLibrary?style=for-the-badge)](https://github.com/AngeloDotNet/NET6CustomLibrary/blob/main/LICENSE)

 Collection of tools mostly used in my private/work projects thus avoiding the duplication of repetitive code.

+## :star: Give a star

+If you found this Implementation helpful or used it in your Projects, do give it a :star: on Github.
+Thanks!

 ## :dvd: Installation